awsdocs/aws-go-developer-guide/doc_source/sqs-example-create-queue.rst

 .. literalinclude:: example_code/sqs/sqs_listqueues.go
    :lines: 15-22

-Initialize a session that the SDK will use to load configuration, credentials, and region information from the shared config file, ~/.aws/config.
+Initialize a session that the SDK will use to load credentials from the shared credentials file, ~/.aws/credentials.

 .. literalinclude:: example_code/sqs/sqs_listqueues.go
    :lines: 26,29-34